-The Standard Approach to Field Emergencies in Rugby (SAFE Rugby) programme was established to provide emergency care training and skills to medical staff and individuals involved in rugby union.
+The SAFE Rugby, Standard Approach to Field Emergencies in Rugby - program aims to provide rugby specific, pitch side emergency care training and skills to medical staff and non medical individuals involved in rugby union.

-There are two different levels of SAFE Rugby:
+There are three different levels of SAFE Rugby training available: